 When you don’t have access to soap and water, using hand sanitizer is the next best thing, and in this article, we show you how to make hand sanitizer gel, and how to make hand sanitizer spray.

 Adding essential oils to your hand sanitizer recipe can bring added benefits to your skin, and boost the bacteria-fighting qualities of the product.
 In this article, as well as showing you how to make hand sanitizer, we also give you the low-down on the best essential oils to use in your hand sanitizer recipe – because who doesn’t love added benefits?

 Have you had any success making your own DIY hand sanitizer?
 Let us know in the comments below!

 Stay safe – please read before you make

-The best way to prevent the spread of viruses like COVID-19 is to wash your hands often with soap and water for at least 20 seconds, especially after you have been in a public place, or after blowing your nose, coughing, or sneezing.
+The best way to prevent the spread of viruses is to wash your hands often with soap and water for at least 20 seconds, especially after you have been in a public place, or after blowing your nose, coughing, or sneezing.

 If soap and water are not readily available, use a hand sanitizer that contains at least 60% alcohol.
 Cover all surfaces of your hands and rub them together until they feel dry.

 Avoid touching your eyes, nose, and mouth with unwashed hands.